anandroushan/anandroushan/README.md

 - 👋 Hi, I’m @anandroushan
-- 👀 I’m interested in you
+- 👀 I’m interested in Software Development and Problem Solving
-- 🌱 I’m currently learning you
+- 🌱 I’m currently learning Big Data
 - 💞️ I’m looking to collaborate with you
-- 📫 How to reach me ... don't
+- 📫 reach me: anandroushan0707@gmail.com

 <!---
 anandroushan/anandroushan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.